bpamos/welltrajconvert/docs/source/install.rst

 Installation
 ============
 (WIP)
-The easiest methods for installing directional-survey-converter are:
+The easiest methods for installing welltrajconvert are:

 1. Use pip to install::

-    pip install directional-survey-converter
+    pip install welltrajconvert